ejw-data/ml-myopia/README.md

 *  Interacting features could be `AL` since it's partial dependence plot showed some positive and negative results.  `SPHEQ` is alos an interesting variable but it will be left in the dataset.

 ### Data Balancing
 > The dataset is 13% myopic cases.
-This is fairly significantly imbalnced.
+This is fairly significantly imbalanced.

 > For more information about the data balancing experiments, see my [notes](./data-balancing/balancing.md) or read the notes and summaries from the [notebooks](./data-balancing/)